 Vitiligo is a loss of skin melanocytes that causes areas of skin depigmentation of varying sizes.
 Cause is unknown, but genetic and autoimmune factors are likely.
 Diagnosis is usually clear based on skin examination.
-Common treatments include topical corticosteroids (often combined with calcipotriene), calcineurin inhibitors (tacrolimus and pimecrolimus), and narrowband ultraviolet (UV) B or psoralen plus UVA.
-Widespread disease may be responsive to narrowband UVB treatments.
+Common treatments include topical corticosteroids (often combined with calcipotriene), calcineurin inhibitors (tacrolimus and pimecrolimus), and narrowband ultraviolet (UV) B. For widespread disease, narrowband UVB is often the treatment of choice.
 For severe widespread pigment loss, residual patches of normal skin may be permanently depigmented (bleached) with monobenzyl ether of hydroquinone.
-Surgical skin-grafting may also be considered.
+Surgical skin grafting and tattooing may also be considered.

 (See also Overview of Pigmentation Disorders.)

-Vitiligo affects up to 2% of the population.
+Vitiligo affects up to 2% of the population (1).

 Etiology of Vitiligo